CiscoDevNet/cloud-ctf-framework/CTFd/CTFd/plugins/byoa_challenges/README.md

 Custom Cisco plugin for BYOA challenges

 ## How it works

+You can view all deploys at uri `/plugins/byoa_challenges/deploys`
+Admin users will see all deploys, regular users will only see their deploys.

+You can view specific challenge deploys details at uri `/plugins/byoa_challenges/deploy/<challenge_id>`

+Admins can add optional `<team_id>` to end of the challenge deploy paths to view a specific teams challenge:
+Example: `/plugins/byoa_challenges/deploy/<challenge_id>/<team_id>`

+If a non admin goes to another team id link, it will return 403.

+Doing a POST request to this url will deploy that challenge.

+Currently the plan is all deploys, validations, destroys will just be container K8s jobs.
+We can move this to native python if we want, but using k8s will make it easier to be asynchronous and to check status.

+# OLD Idea
+## How it works
 When you add a new byoa challenge you must provide additional parameter(s):

 `api_base_uri` - The base URI for where this challenge should be interacted with.